Bhuvan-Suri/IOT-Telemetry-Software/README.md

 Telemetry_Config-
 This is the config for the SDK that should be edited in accordance to the url and client id of the RESTFUL api and client respectively

+NOTE:
+the api only has Create and Read function (assumption being that IOT devices do not need to edit or delete any files after sending them to database)